solutionforest/Inspirecms-core/docs/control-panel.md

 The Content section lists all your content items with filtering and search capabilities:

--   Filter by status (draft, published, archived)
+-   Filter by status (draft, published, unpublish)
--   Sort by various attributes (title, date, author)
 -   Search content by keyword
 -   Bulk operations for multiple items